sparesparrow/openssl-tools/CONAN-GITHUB-PACKAGES-SETUP.md

 # OpenSSL Tools Conan 2.x + GitHub Packages Setup

-This document describes how to set up a proper Python dev/testing environment with Conan 2.x and GitHub Packages for the openssl-tools project, following patterns from ngapy-dev.
+This document describes how to set up a proper Python dev/testing environment with Conan 2.x and GitHub Packages for the openssl-tools project, following patterns from openssl-tools.

 ## 🚀 Quick Start